brenomfviana/me-enemy-generator/README.md

 Therefore, the designed enemy representation and difficulty function may not work for other games.

+This program can perform two tasks: generate a set of enemies and calculate the difficulty of an entered enemy.

-This enemy generator receives seven arguments:
+To generate enemies, this program receives seven arguments:
 - [Optional] the save separately flag (`-s`);
   * if the flag `-s` is entered,  then the enemies on the final population will be written separately, each one in a single JSON file.